kpagacz/notes/backend/README.md

 4. Authenticate to AWS using AWS CLI.
 4. Install [the `zip` package](https://linux.die.net/man/1/zip)
 5. Run the script `deploy-backend.sh` from this directory.

+## Ideas for further development
+* Introduce a common dependency layer with an already set up `aws.dynamoDB.documentClient` and a proper `aws` dependency instead of the sidestepping hack currently implemented.